matthewfeickert/talk-cms-analysis-tools-task-force/talk.md

 - Open source tool for all of HEP
    - [IRIS-HEP](https://iris-hep.org/projects/pyhf.html) supported Scikit-HEP project
    - Used for reinterpretation in phenomenology paper (DOI: [10.1007/JHEP04(2019)144](https://inspirehep.net/record/1698425)) and `SModelS`
-   - Used in ATLAS SUSY groups and for internal pMSSM SUSY large scale reinterpretation
+   - Used in ATLAS SUSY, Exotics, and Top groups
-   - Maybe your experiment too!
+   - Used by Belle II (DOI: [10.1103/PhysRevLett.127.181802](https://inspirehep.net/literature/1860766))
+   - Keen to make a bridge to CMS!
 ]

 ---